blankly-finance/blankly-docs/content/en/getting-started/why-blankly.md

 category: Getting Started
 ---

 We started Blankly because we knew that the traditional way of doing things was simply frustrating.
-Whether it was building your model and connecting it to exchanges, getting historical data, or even just implementing metrics, backtesting, and indicators.
+Whether it was building your model and connecting it to exchanges, getting historical data, or even just implementing metrics, backtesting, and indicators, building and testing trading models was tedious and error-prone.
 Here, we'll show you how Blankly makes the current way of doing things seem so outdated.

 ## Gathering Data